LorenzDuremdes/Second-Brain/persuasion.md

 2. how to invoke "unity" during a dyad?
 	1. use the word "we"^[https://www.cnbc.com/2021/05/21/using-a-we-mindset-helps-persuade-people-influence-expert-cialdini.html]
 		1. or something similar e.g. “You know, we’ve been members of the same psychology department now for 12 years.
 I really need this.”
 (Robert Cialdini)
-3. uncertainty → persuasion
-	1. uncertainty can contribute toward a failure to persuade the other^[Influence, New and Expanded: The Psychology of Persuasion, p.
-6]
-		1. e.g. [[social proof]] and [[authority bias|authority]] can be used to reduce uncertainty
-	2. can also work in your advantage e.g. intentionally creating uncertainty in the other and trying to fulfill their scarcities "I/we/this is the solution" → using e.g. [[motivation]] and [[biopsychosocial model]]

 # Influence, New and Expanded: The Psychology of Persuasion
 1. main principles: